Please read this essential information before booking your ticket/s

 Due to social distancing, we will have limited capacity so every person attending will need to book a ticket.
 Tickets are available on a first come first served basis.
 We ask you only book tickets you will use.
 If you have not booked a ticket in advance, you may not be allowed entry.

 If you have booked a ticket, but are not able to attend for any reason, we would love to make your ticket available to someone else.
-Please email [email protected] and we can arrange this.
+Please use the CANCEL link at the bottom of your confirmation email you received after booking.

-Does every member of my household need a ticket?
+Does every member of my household or support bubble need a ticket?

 What about track and trace?